Maximum power transfer theorem: In reactive circuits

-Physically realizable sources and loads are not usually purely resistive, having some inductive or capacitive components, and so practical applications of this theorem, under the name of complex conjugate impedance matching, do, in fact, exist.
+Physically realizable sources and loads are not usually purely resistive, having some inductive or capacitive components, and so practical conjugate impedance matching, do, in fact, exist.

 If the source is totally inductive (capacitive), then a totally capacitive (inductive) load, in the absence of resistive losses, would receive 100% of the energy from the source but send it back after a quarter cycle.

-The resultant circuit is nothing other than a resonant LC circuit in which the energy continues to oscillate to and from.
+The resultant circuit is nothing other than a resonant LC circuit in which the energy continues to oscillate back and forth.
 This oscillation is called reactive power.

 Power factor correction (where an inductive reactance is used to "balance out" a capacitive one), is essentially the same idea as complex conjugate impedance matching although it is done for entirely different reasons.

 For a fixed reactive source, the maximum power theorem maximizes the real power (P) delivered to the load by complex conjugate matching the load to the source.

 For a fixed reactive load, power factor correction minimizes the apparent power (S) (and unnecessary current) conducted by the transmission lines, while maintaining the same amount of real power transfer.

 This is done by adding a reactance to the load to balance out the load's own reactance, changing the reactive load impedance into a resistive load impedance.